kvrarc/kvrarc/README.md

 ## About Me 😁

-I'm Kaku, a passionate software developer based in Bangalore, India.
+I'm Kaku, a passionate software developer based in Guwahati, India.
 I specialize in crafting interactive and performant mobile applications using Swift, SwiftUI, UIKit, CoreData, XCode for Apple apps; for Android I use Kotlin, Jetpack Compose, Android Studio, Material UI etc. With a blend of creativity and technical expertise, I strive to create elegant solutions that delight users and exceed expectations.

 ### Projects